object-oriented-python/object-oriented-programming/doc/source/a2_git.rst

 code to the lecturer or a teaching assistant in order to get help, and at the end you need to share your work with the module staff to get it marked.

-Classroom services such as `Classroom 50 <https://classroom50.org>`__ and GitHub Classroom work with GitHub to provide every student doing a particular coding exercise with their own repository on GitHub that's prepopulated with the lecturer's skeleton code and ready to work with.
+Classroom services such as `Classroom 50 <https://classroom50.org>`__  work with GitHub to provide every student doing a particular coding exercise with their own repository on GitHub that's prepopulated with the lecturer's skeleton code and ready to work with.
 Principles of Programming at Imperial College London uses Classroom 50.
 As we'll